 Pamela Ernstberger, Program Manager and Instructor (Europe):

-Pam has extensive teaching experience, teaching at the high school and college level, relevant qualifications and training in the field of aquaculture and biology.
-She has experience in project management, focusing her efforts on youth engagement through social inclusion, multi-cultural collaboration and integration as a means of providing educational opportunities for all.
-Has worked and collaborated with a range of people from academia, industry and business sectors at the international level.
-Shared interests have led to transfer of knowledge in the aquaculture and fisheries developments.
+Pam has extensive teaching experience, teaching at the high school and vocational college level, relevant qualifications and training in the field of aquaculture and biology.
+Experienced in project management, focusing her efforts on youth engagement through social inclusion, multi-cultural collaboration and integration as a means of providing educational opportunities for all.
+Has worked and collaborated with a range of people from academia, industry, NGOs and business sectors at the international level.
+Shared interests have led to transfer of knowledge in the aquaculture and fisheries developments, including habitat restoration.
 These have also opened opportunities to students to participate in current research-based projects and work-related experience that Pam has organised and supervised.
-Collaborating with these interested groups, was what fuelled the idea to continue developing the EDA programme that would better engage students in this area and provide them with high quality instruction in a more flexible approach that works for the 21st century learner.
+Collaborating with these interested groups, was what fuelled the idea to continue developing the EDinAqua programme that would better engage students in this area and provide them with high quality instruction in a more flexible approach that works for the 21st century learner.
 She is continuously developing her skills and knowledge in the design of online learning education.

 Elizabeth Kendall, Program Coordinator and Instructor (USA):